 In some situations changing the clock mode can not be avoided.
-Example: An ADAT recorder is connected to the ADAT input (ADAT immediately becomes the Auto-Sync source) and a CD player is connected to the AES input.
+Example: An ADAT recorder is connected to the ADAT2 input and selected as clock source.
+A CD player is connected to the ADAT1 input.
 Try recording a few samples from the CD and you will be disappointed - few CD players can be synchronized.
 The samples will inevitably be corrupted, because the signal from the CD player is read with the clock from the ADAT.
-In this case the Clock Source should be temporarily set to AES.
+In this case the Clock Source setting should be temporarily set to Optical 1.